 Cancer exosomes are also unique, because they are surrounded by protein “ribbons” known as chaperones.
 While these ribbons can vary in size and shape on the surface of exosomes from different types of rapidly growing cells, they are always present.

-In summary, there are three broad applications of exosomes in cancer:
+There are three common applications of exosomes in cancer, which are:

 First EV Therapeutic Entering Human Trial